dfsp-spirit/fsbrain/README.md

 It is also possible to hide a subset of the subcortical structures by passing `NAN` as their respective data value.
 See [examples/subcortical/](./examples/subcortical/) for a full example app.

+### Connectome visualization

+Connectivity matrices (structural connectivity from tractography, functional connectivity, or any other square matrix between brain regions) can be rendered as a connectome: the edges are drawn as lines between the region centroids, the nodes as spheres, and a semi-transparent cortex as context.
+The function `vis.connectome()` takes the matrix and the atlas that defines the nodes (`subject.region.centroids()` computes the node positions), and returns regular fsbrain renderables that can be passed to `export()` to create figures with a colorbar for the edge weights.
+Both renderer backends are supported, and the edge weights can be encoded in the line width and in the node size.
+See [examples/connectome/](./examples/connectome/) for a full example app.

 ### Example Notebooks

 To see a combination of example figures and the code used to produce them, you should have a look at the example notebooks: [getting started notebook](https://htmlpreview.github.io/?https://github.com/dfsp-spirit/fsbrain/blob/develop/web/Rmd_web_examples/examples.html) and [advanced examples notebook](https://htmlpreview.github.io/?https://github.com/dfsp-spirit/fsbrain/blob/develop/web/Rmd_web_examples/examples_adv.html).